 Travel Award Information

 Travel awards will be selected based on the applicant's submitted abstract.
-Abstracts must conform to the requirements described on the submission form and will be judged based on writing clarity, study design and hypothesis, and the relevance of the research to the BBC conference.
+Abstracts must conform to the requirements described on the Abstract Submission Form and will be judged based on writing clarity, study design and hypothesis, and the relevance of the research to the BBC conference.
 Travel Award Application submission is done through the registration form.
 Find information on the BBC Travel Awards below.

 Abstract submission is required to apply for a travel stipend.
 Stipends are available to defray the costs of lodging and travel for undergraduates, graduate students and post-doctoral fellows.
 Awards will be based on evidence of dedication to addiction research and the merits of the applicant and the submitted abstract.
 In addition to the abstract, please submit the following :